webloft/mysql-native/ddox/README-mysql-native.txt

 - Added this 'README-mysql-native.txt' file.

-- Altered 'dub.json' to include the version identifier 'VibeUseOpenSSL11' so it will succesfully link on my machine (Workaround DDOX Issue #186)
+- Altered 'dub.sdl' to include the version identifier 'VibeUseOpenSSL11' so it will succesfully link on my machine (Workaround DDOX Issue #186)